OVVO-Financial/Number-Theory/Complex space.md

 # Factors in the complex space

 Below is the complex space associated with `n=309`.
-Each triangle represents a complex number whose corresponding real numbers lie within the interval `[3,sqrt(n)]`.
+Each triangle represents a complex number whose [corresponding real numbers](https://github.com/OVVO-Financial/Number-Theory/blob/master/Number%20Theory%20Papers/i.pdf) lie within the interval `[3,sqrt(n)]`.

-Blue triangles are complex numbers whose real product is less than `n`.
+Blue triangles are complex numbers whose corresponding real product is less than `n`.

-Red triangles are complex numbers whose real product is greater than `n`.
+Red triangles are complex numbers whose corresponding real product is greater than `n`.

 The green triangle represents the complex number associated with the factors of `n=309`, `53+50i` which has corresponding real numbers `[3,103]`.

 ![Complex Space](https://github.com/OVVO-Financial/Number-Theory/blob/master/Images/Complex%20plane.png)

 ## Possible complex factors
 All possible factors reside along the intersection of red & blue triangles.
 We can highlight this strip in green.
-The question becomes, **_how do we best navigate this strip?**_
+The question becomes, ***how do we best navigate this strip?***

 ![Factor Strip](https://github.com/OVVO-Financial/Number-Theory/blob/master/Images/Factor%20Strip%20in%20Green.jpeg)

 ### Trial Division
 Trial division diagonally checks all complex points as illuastrated below, where all of the highlighted complex numbers have a lower real number = 3.
+We can see its effectiveness for the upper part of the green strip which becomes closer to 45 degrees.

 ![Trial Div](https://github.com/OVVO-Financial/Number-Theory/blob/master/Images/Trial%20Division%20by%203.jpeg)

 ### Fermat
 Fermat's difference of squares `N = a^2 - b^2` vertically checks all complex points illustrated below, where all of the highlighted complex numbers are equal to `a` in `b^2 = a^2 - N`.
+Fermat is most effective for the lower part of the green strip which is more vertical at its base near `sqrt(n)`.

 ![Fermat](https://github.com/OVVO-Financial/Number-Theory/blob/master/Images/Vertical%20Fermat.jpeg)

+### Combined methods
+The above images explain why combining trial division and Fermat's method is more effective than either on its own.
+However, we are still left with the middle section of the strip to navigate.
+[Complex trial multiplication](https://github.com/OVVO-Financial/Number-Theory/blob/Prime-Factorization/Complex%20Trial%20Multiplication.md) is most effective in this area, permitting us to combine all 3 methods to simultaneously navigate their most effective part of the factor strip.